 - Set notifications in online banking.
 This can be found in the left hand menu and enables you to set alerts to be notified by SMS or email on a range of account activities which help you identify if any fraudulent activity occurs.
 Find out more about online banking notifications.

 - Set your security questions which can be accessed from the services section in online banking.
-This adds an additional level of security when you have forgotten or locked your WAC and need to reset it.
+This adds an additional level of security when you have forgotten or locked your password and need to reset it.